efat56/CollectionFramework/README.md

 Inheritance is one of the fundamental concepts in object-oriented programming, which allows one class to inherit the properties and behavior of another class.
 In Java, there are five types of inheritance:

+Single Inheritance: In single inheritance, a subclass extends a single superclass.
+That means, a subclass inherits the properties and behavior of only one superclass.

+Multilevel Inheritance: In multilevel inheritance, a subclass extends a superclass, which in turn extends another superclass.
+That means, a subclass inherits the properties and behavior of both the superclasses in the hierarchy.

+Hierarchical Inheritance: In hierarchical inheritance, multiple subclasses extend a single superclass.
+That means, multiple subclasses inherit the properties and behavior of a single superclass.

+Multiple Inheritance (through Interfaces): Multiple inheritance is not supported in Java through classes, but it can be achieved through interfaces.
+A class can implement multiple interfaces, and in turn, inherit properties and behavior from all of them.

+Hybrid Inheritance: Hybrid inheritance is a combination of any of the above types of inheritance.
+For example, a class can have a combination of single, multilevel, and hierarchical inheritance, or it can have both class and interface inheritance.

+In Java, inheritance is implemented using the "extends" keyword in the class declaration.